 Everyone.
-I’ve written copy for startups, growth-stage tech companies, local small businesses and global content agencies.
+I’ve written copy for bootstrapped startups, VC-backed tech companies, local small businesses and global brands.
 But I do have a soft spot for small businesses who are trying to do their own thing and compete with a fraction of the marketing budget the big guys have.
 I’m a sucker for supporting the underdog.

-Like all good copywriters I can write about anything: pet sitting, wedding dresses, shipping, real estate and mental health counselling services.
+Like all good B2B copywriters I can write about anything: insurance, aerospace, shipping, real estate and obscure branches of engineering.
 You name it and I can write about it.
-I once wrote 30 pages about glue, which shows that no business is too niche to benefit from the services of a professional copywriter.
+I once wrote 30 pages about glue, which shows that no business is too niche to benefit from the services of a professional B2B copywriter.

 Not really.
 I’m a website copywriter, white paper copywriter, digital copywriter, brochure copywriter, marketing copywriter, social media copywriter, commercial copywriter … I do pretty much everything.
 Except “corporatey” jargon-filled content.
 Some copywriters do amazing things with branding blah, but words like “leverage” bring me out in a rash.

 Definitely!
 You’ll find a bunch of samples in my portfolio, and I’m happy to provide examples of similar projects when you contact me about a job.

 When we start working together, I’ll send you a copy brief.
 This ask you lots of questions about what makes you different: your product or service, target audience, competitors and the problem you’re trying to solve.
 Most importantly, I want to hear you talk about your business.
 I always kick things off with a phone call or meeting because, directly or inadvertently, clients reveal a lot of information about their business that help me do my job.

 Then, I squirrel away and do tons of research.
 Most time is spent researching, planning and thinking about your unique features and how we can communicate them in a style and voice that truly resonates with your audience.